Starting from today December 11th 2019, we’re making a few changes to how our PRO subscription works.

 2) And Remote Will Stay In 2021 And Beyond

-Remote work has been proved to be an effective and a preferred solution for both employees and employers.
+- Remote work has been proven to be an effective and preferred solution for both employees and employers.

 4) It’s Also A Digital Transformation